Jon-Biz/Bonepup/readme.md

 Usage
 -----

 Create a new instance of the marrionnette Data module, passing it it's initial array of page requests as an object literal, along with an optional url: it defaults to localhost.
+These can also be passed down from your parent application's start options.

 ```javascript
 App.Data.start({url : "put your wordpress blogs URL here"